mojofunk/abuild/README.md

 Each library has a script that defines prep/configure/build/install

-The packages are installed similar to mingw-pkg where the install root can be overidden for each dependency.
+The packages are installed similar to mingw-pkg where the install root can be overridden for each dependency.
 When building the libraries the include/library and pkg-config path will need to be overridden.

 # System Setup